H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 At present, the `/api/v1/collections` call routed through this wrapper returns an aggregate object rather than a full enumerated list of collections with document counts.
 Detailed metrics, such as the total number of collections and documents, are therefore obtained from coordinator health reports and periodic internal diagnostics rather than directly from the wrapper endpoint.
 The thesis accordingly describes the Chroma layer as a production component with full functional behavior and coarse‑grained health reporting, and notes that finer‑grained collection‑level metrics on the wrapper interface are a planned, not yet completed, enhancement.

-## 3.3 06 Geodb Spatial Body
+## 3.3 06-geodb-spatial-body.md

-# 06. GeoDB and the Spatial Body of Ms. Jarvis
+# 6. GeoDB and the Spatial Body of Ms. Jarvis

 This chapter describes the geospatial substrate that anchors Ms. Egeria Jarvis in the physical world of West Virginia.
 Instead of treating geography as an afterthought, Ms. Jarvis maintains a live geospatial database and a corresponding vector index that together function as a “spatial body” for the system.
 This spatial layer is tightly coupled to GBIM and Chroma, so that beliefs and narratives are grounded not only in abstract Hilbert-space embeddings but also in specific buildings, river reaches, floodplains, and infrastructure corridors.